randosandow/randosandow/README.md

 My Name is Derrick <br>
 I like war thunder, rocket league, and roblox. <br>
-Im a almost 14 year old trash coder.
+Im almost 14.
+I know a bit of python and C++.
 I've always liked computers and gaming. <br>
 I also do orchestra if you care <br>

-roblox account: <br>
+roblox account: ?? <br>
 Discord: ?? <br>